 Awards and Recognition: The movie was nominated for six Academy Awards and won three.
 Matthew McConaughey and Jared Leto won an Oscar and Golden Globe Award for Best Actor and Best Supporting Actor.
 Dallas Buyers Club has a rating of 92% on Rotten Tomatoes with an average score of 8/10 on IMDb.

 Why We Love It: Dallas Buyers Club is one of our favorite Matthew McConaughey movies due to all-around outstanding performances from the entire cast.
-Matthew, in particular, is at his emotive best in this one, as a desperate man determined to survive AIDS during the mid-80s.
+Matthew, in particular, is at his best here as a desperate man determined to survive AIDS during the mid-80s.

 This movie is also based on a true story, making it even more captivating to watch.
 We love how much growth his character goes through during the movie, refusing to give up in the face of tremendous challenges.
 If you want to see one of Matthew McConaughey's finest performances in a film with a fantastic script and story, then we recommend pressing play on Dallas Buyers Club.

-Interstellar is a visually stunning and mind-bending movie about a group of astronauts who must leave their families behind to find a habitable planet that humans can live on as Earth loses its capability to sustain life.
+Interstellar features stunning visuals and a mind-bending story about a group of astronauts who must leave their families behind to find a habitable planet as Earth loses its capability to sustain life.
 Cooper (Matthew McConaughey) leads the expedition as an experienced pilot and engineer.
 He must make difficult decisions that will impact his own life and the lives of those he loves back on Earth.

-Matthew's Performance: McConaughey's performance is emotionally charged, and he brings a lot of depth to the character.
+Matthew's Performance: McConaughey gives a charged performance, and he brings a lot of depth to the character.
 He excels at portraying Cooper, a man with strong family values and skills essential to surviving this journey through space.

 Awards and Recognition: Interstellar was nominated for five Academy Awards and one Golden Globe Award.
 It won one Oscar for Best Visual Effects.
 Interstellar has a rating of 72% on Rotten Tomatoes with an average score of 8.6/10 on IMDb.